FindMySchool LogoFindMySchool

 The ethos is built around six core values: Compassion, Curiosity, Dignity, Resilience, Ambition, and Social Responsibility.
 These are not merely printed in the prospectus but are woven into the daily language of the school.
 During assembly, you are as likely to hear about a charity bake sale as a Maths Olympiad victory.

 There is a distinct identity that students adopt here.
 It is characterised by a lack of pretension and a quiet confidence.
 The uniform is worn with pride, and behaviour in communal areas is generally impeccable.
-The single-sex environment fosters a specific kind of camaraderie; students describe a supportive sisterhood where it is safe to make mistakes.
+The single-sex environment encourages a specific kind of camaraderie; students describe a supportive sisterhood where it is safe to make mistakes.
 This removes much of the social posturing often seen in co-educational settings, allowing girls to focus on who they are rather than how they appear to others.

 Academic performance is the headline story here.
 In 2024, the school achieved an Attainment 8 score of 57.5, significantly above the England average of 45.9.
 This metric measures the average grade across eight subjects, indicating that a typical student here achieves more than a grade higher in every subject compared to national norms.